-A film on composer Liszt, 1975, with music by Rick Wakeman.
+Lisztomania, a film on composer Liszt, 1975, with music by Rick Wakeman.
 Says it all- not Russell's idea.
-A Golem/Frankenstein creature (Wagner, killed by Liszt and resurrected by his daughter Cosima) with an electric guitar that is actually a machine gun walks through a ghetto slaughtering Jews, accompanied by children wearing superman-like clothes.
-Cosima sees a face through a swastika-shaped window and pulls out a voodoo doll and pierces it with a pin to kill the person.
+A vampire Wagner and a Golem/Frankenstein creature with an electric guitar that is actually a machine gun who walks through a ghetto slaughtering Jews, accompanied by children wearing superman-like clothes.
+Cosima sees Liszt through a swastika-shaped window and pulls out a voodoo doll and pierces it with a pin to kill him.
 Yes, clearly the story of the composer Liszt.

-A cheap looking cash-in on Tommy, though Russell says it cost over a million pounds- one of his highest budgets.
-Roger Daltry´s acting is especially poor even for him.
+It is hard not think the film is a cheap looking cash-in on Tommy, though Russell says it cost over a million pounds, one of his highest budgets.
+Roger Daltry´s acting is poor and he is not convincing as a musical genius, even a wayward one.
 The film is basically a sex comedy though it is not very funny.
 The concert sequence with squealing girls dressed like Jane Austen is too long and the film collapses into banality.